wikimedia/wikimedia-fundraising-dev/README.md

         {USER_ON_IDE_BOX}@{IP_OF_IDE_BOX}

-Depending on your IDE you may wish to set the environment variable PHP_IDE_CONFIG For phpstorm it should hold a value like "serverName=wmff" - where wmff is configured as a deployment server in phpstorm.
-If you are using drush then the site alias will set this variable - e.g drush @wmff will run drush in the context of the wmff.localhost site, including the PHP_IDE_CONFIG.serverName key.
+Depending on your IDE you may wish to set the environment variable PHP_IDE_CONFIG For phpstorm it should hold a value like "serverName=wmf" - where wmf is configured as a deployment server in phpstorm.
+If you are using drush then the site alias will set this variable - e.g drush @wmf will run drush in the context of the wmf.localhost site, including the PHP_IDE_CONFIG.serverName key.

 You can set a system default for this variable (or set any other environment variable)